namanhz/bayesevolve/README.md

 - **Stan Development Team** for pedagogical materials on HMC
 - **David Blei** for foundational work on variational inference

+### Development Note

+The mathematical logic and algorithms (MCMC, HMC steps) were designed and verified based on the course material.
+The web interface and visualization components were implemented with the assistance of AI coding tools to ensure high-performance rendering on the browser.

 ---

 *Last Updated: December 2025*